peteseta/physics-ia/main.typ

   ],
 ) <comparison_figure>

-Shown in @comparison_figure, plotting the theoretical Gaussian trendline from
-@model_background on top of the experimental data results in a coefficient of determination of $R^2_("collected") = 0.9987$, indicating a strong "goodness of fit" between the trendline and the data.
+Shown in @comparison_figure, plotting the theoretical Gaussian trendline (@model_background, @trendline) on top of the experimental data results in a coefficient of determination of $R^2_("collected") = 0.9987$, indicating a strong "goodness of fit" between the trendline and the data.

 The coefficient of determination is a measure of how well the observed outcomes are replicated by the model, based on the proportion of total variation of